sajad22/Concuerror_PETR/README.md

 [Visit the website][website] for documentation, examples, tutorials, publications, and many more!

 # Changes for supporting PETR coverage
 This repository was created as part of the work for the paper “Coverage Metrics for Actor Model Programs: A Model-Based Approach.”
 It extends Concuerror, a systematic concurrency testing tool for Erlang programs, by integrating the PETR coverage metric as a guiding mechanism for scheduling decisions.
 The modifications aim to enhance Concuerror’s ability to explore execution paths more effectively by leveraging model-based coverage metrics.
+With this change we have pair_of_event_type_receive in shchudling option like oldest and newest in [scheduling option][https://hexdocs.pm/concuerror/concuerror_options.html#type-scheduling] .
 For more details, please refer to the original paper and the extended implementation provided in this repository.

 ## Supported OTP Releases